reema0814/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

         ![01](./Images/fabric18.png)

-    - **Summary**:
+    - **Summary:**
         - *Review the preview of the table and close the wizard.*

             ![01](./Images/fabric19.png)

-> **Note**: In this example, you imported a very small amount of static data from a file, which is fine for the purposes of this exercise.
+> **Note:** In this example, you imported a very small amount of static data from a file, which is fine for this exercise.
 In reality, you can use Kusto to analyze much larger volumes of data; including real-time data from a streaming source such as Azure Event Hubs.

 ## Use KQL to query the sales table

 Now that you have a table of data in your database, you can use KQL code to query it.

 1. Make sure you have the **sales** table highlighted.
-From the menu bar, select the **Query table** drop-down, and from there select **Show any 100 records** .
+From the menu bar, select the **Query table** drop-down, and from there select **Show any 100 records**.

 2. A new pane will open with the query and its result.